Chu Mu-yen

 Chu Mu-yen (朱木炎 (Zhū Mùyán); born 14 March 1982) is a Taiwanese Taekwondo athlete from Taiwan.
-He is the second Taiwanese athlete and first male to win a gold medal at the Olympics, winning in men's under 58-kilogram class in Taekwondo at the Athens 2004 Games.
+He is the second Taiwanese athlete and the first male to win a gold medal at the Olympics, winning in men's under 58-kilogram class in Taekwondo at the Athens 2004 Games.
 In the 2008 Olympics, Chu won the bronze medal in the men's under 58-kilogram class in Taekwondo.

 He also won the gold medal in the 2003 World Taekwondo Championships.